Timeline of the Red Sea crisis: 2024

-On 8 March, Finland announced they will send up to five officers to the European-led Operation Aspides and up to two soldiers to take part in the US-led Operation Prosperity Guardian.
+On 4 March, Houthi Telecommunications Minister Misfer Al-Numair said that vessels entering Yemeni waters would need a permit from the Houthi-controlled Maritime Affairs Authority.
+Meanwhile, INS Kolkata, deployed to the Gulf of Aden, responded to a request from MSC Sky II, a Liberian flagged container vessel, that had reportedly been attacked.
+On 8 March, Finland announced they will send up to five officers to the Operation Aspides mission and up to two soldiers to take part in the US-led Operation Prosperity Guardian.
 The Royal Netherlands Navy also confirmed the same day that it would be sending the De Zeven Provinciën-class frigate to the Red Sea.
 The frigate would be a part of Operation Prosperity Guardian but also support Operation Aspides.
-The frigate is manned with 200 sailors.
-She has a NH90 maritime attack helicopter on board and is equipped to intercept incoming missiles and drones.
-The Netherlands also announced its intent to send a joint logistics support vessel to the Red Sea in the following month.